Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-The Golden State Warriors, Stephen Curry included, will play at 10:00 PM on Monday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+Stephen Curry be on the court for the Golden State Warriors at 10:00 PM on Wednesday versus the Los Angeles Lakers in the 2023 NBA Playoffs.

-If you'd like to make predictions on Curry's performance, we dive into his available prop bets, using stats and trends, below.
+With prop bets available for Curry, let's look at some stats and trends to help you find good wagers.

 Stephen Curry Prop Bets vs. the Lakers